enrique-z/suna/README.md

 1. **Supabase**:
    - Create a new [Supabase project](https://supabase.com/dashboard/projects)

+### Using Local Ollama Models and Simplified Startup

+To use local Ollama models and simplify the project startup process, a utility script `start-suna.py` has been created in the root directory.
+This script allows you to select your preferred LLM model (including available Ollama models) and automatically starts the backend and frontend services.

+**Requirements:**

+-   Ollama installed and running on your system.
+-   For web search functionality, you'll need valid API keys for:
+    -   Tavily API key (for search capabilities)
+    -   Firecrawl API key (for web scraping capabilities)

+**How to Use:**

+1. Ensure Ollama is running.
+2. Open your terminal and navigate to the root directory of the project (`suna/`).
+3. Run the script using the command: `python start-suna.py`
+4. The script will detect your available Ollama models and present a list of options, including Anthropic Sonnet 3.7, Perplexity Sonar Pro, and your Ollama models.
+5. Enter the number corresponding to the model you want to set as the default for both the main agent and summarization.
+6. The script will update the necessary backend configuration files and then automatically start the backend and frontend services.
+7. Access Suna in your browser at `http://localhost:3000`.
+8. Press `Ctrl+C` in the terminal where the script is running to stop both processes.

+**Note:** If your Ollama instance is running on a different address than the default (`http://localhost:11434`), you can configure the `OLLAMA_API_BASE` environment variable in your `backend/.env` file.

+### Installation Steps
    - Save your project's API URL, anon key, and service role key for later use
    - Install the [Supabase CLI](https://supabase.com/docs/guides/cli/getting-started)